List of Superman & Lois characters: Jordan Kent

-Jordan Kent (portrayed by Alex Garfin; seasons 1-present; Dawson Littman as a 7-year-old) is the introspective son of Clark and Lois.
+Jordan Kent (portrayed by Alex Garfin as a teenager, Dawson Littman as a 7-year-old, David Fuguree as an adult) is the introspective son of Clark and Lois.
 He has social anxiety and enjoys playing video games alone.
-He has inherited his father's powers, though initially his abilities are only in 'small bursts'; Jordan's powers being much weaker than a full kryptonians and originally had trouble using some of them on command like his heat vision, but did still develop other powers such as super hearing and freeze breath.
+He has inherited his father's powers, though initially his abilities are only in 'small bursts'; Jordan's powers were much weaker than a full Kryptonian's and he originally had trouble using some of them on command like his heat vision, but did still develop other powers such as super hearing and freeze breath.
 He is named after Clark's biological father Jor-El.
-Jordan later joins Smallville high school football team although he later quits in order to focus on helping his family deal with Tal-Rho.
+Jordan later joins Smallville high school football team although he later quits to focus on helping his family deal with Tal-Rho.

 In season two, Jordan's powers have matured and started to grow at a tremendous rate with him able to now use his abilities much more easily.
 After Superman begins to have painful visions that debilitate him while in the field, Jordan plans to find a way to help his dad.
-Sam agrees to secretly train him in order for Jordan to become more adept at using his powers, during which at some point Jordan gains his super speed.
+Sam agrees to secretly train him for Jordan to become more adept at using his powers, during which at some point Jordan gains his super speed.
 Lois finds out that Jordan withheld information on Jonathan taking X-Kryptonite.
 After Jordan secretly helps save Kyle from a fire by super leaping through a wall that John Henry Irons witnesses, Lois confronted Jordan about it and learned that Sam trained him.
 She forbade Jordan to follow in his father's footsteps until Lois and Sam were caught outside an X-Kryptonite distribution house.
-Lois was forced to call for Jordan's help when she realized that without him they would've been killed and witnessed him effortlessly defeat their captors after he gained his ability of accelerated perception and save them thanks to his newfound handle on his powers.
+Lois was forced to call for Jordan's help when she realized that without him they would have been killed and witnessed him effortlessly defeat their captors after he gained his ability of accelerated perception and save them thanks to his newfound handle on his powers.
 When it came to the fight against Ally Allston's followers, he struggled in his fight against Jon-El (who had been sent to merge with Jonathan), but manages to defeat him while in the air when Jordan flies for the first time.
-After Jon-El's defeat Jordan also gets taught by Clark on how to fly and even learns how to fly in space, but still doesn't know how to land yet.
+After Jon-El's defeat Jordan also gets taught by Clark on how to fly and even learns how to fly in space, but still does not know how to land yet.
 When Lana-Rho springs Jon-El from his imprisonment and they attacked Superman, Jordan and Natalie defeat them.
 During the fight against Ally Allston, Jordan went to rescue Tal-Rho from being slain by Ally.
 After Ally is defeated, Jonathan and Jordan receive trucks that were delivered to them by "Uncle Tal".

-In season three, Jordan celebrates his 16th birthday while being trained by his father in using his abilities.
-Unlike Jonathan, Jordan doesn't try to bother getting his drivers license due to returning his own truck since he could already fly and run at super speed.